-- Treat with respect all students and staff, the building and its facilities. - Wear correct uniform or dress code at all times. - Walk quietly and on the left on stairs and in corridors. - Keep hands, feet and negative comments to yourself. - Mobile phones, headphones and other personal electronic equipment should not be used in school, and must not be seen or heard within the school building.

-- Lockers should only be used outside of lesson and registration time. - Behave responsibly during lunchtime and on the way to and from school. - Listen to instructions from staff and follow them the first time they are given.
+- Treat with respect all students and staff, the building and its facilities. - Wear correct uniform or dress code at all times. - Keep hands, feet and negative comments to yourself. - Mobile phones, headphones and other personal electronic equipment should not be used in school, and must not be seen or heard within the school building by KS4 students\.
+KS5 students to use their electronics in the authorised zones, café and The View only. - Lockers should only be used outside of lesson and registration time. - Behave responsibly during lunchtime and on the way to and from school. - Listen to instructions from staff and follow them the first time they are given.

-Any Key Stage 4 students found using mobile phones, headphones or other personal electronic equipment in school will have them confiscated.
-Phones and other confiscated equipment will be kept in a locked safe in the main office.
+\Any Key Stage 4 students found using mobile phones, headphones or other personal electronic equipment in school will have them confiscated.
+Phones and other confiscated equipment will be kept in the main office.
 Students are permitted to collect confiscated phones from the main office at the end of the day that they are confiscated.